DynaFlow: Dynamics-embedded Flow Matching for Physically Consistent Motion Generation from State-only Demonstrations: Results

-To validate the motions learned by DynaFlow, we conducted a series of real-world experiments on a Unitree Go1 quadruped robot.
-For all experiments, we set the integration step size to $\Delta t = 1$ to ensure minimal latency for real-time execution on hardware.
+To validate the motions learned by DynaFlow, we conducted real-world experiments on a Unitree Go1 quadruped robot.
+For all experiments, we set the integration step size to $\Delta t = 1$ to minimize latency for real-time hardware execution.

-As shown in Fig.~\ref{fig:basic locomotion}, we first evaluated DynaFlow on trotting and bounding motion learned from the Simulation Rollouts dataset.
-For deployment, we adopted a receding-horizon control scheme with a 10~Hz replanning rate, executing the first five actions of each new plan.
+As shown in Fig.~\ref{fig:basic locomotion}, we evaluated DynaFlow on trotting and bounding motions learned from the \emph{Simulation Rollouts} dataset.
+For deployment, we adopted a receding-horizon scheme with a 10~Hz replanning rate, executing the first five actions of each plan.
 Under this setup, the robot successfully executed locomotion at speeds up to 2.0~m/s for each gait, consistent with the velocity range covered in the training data.
-Although the training data did not include explicit gait transitions, the robot exhibited smooth and stable switching between gaits at a forward speed of 1.5~m/s.
-Furthermore, to demonstrate DynaFlow’s ability to produce feasible and coherent long-horizon trajectories, we conducted a challenging open-loop experiment by generating a 450-step (9-second) action trajectory through iterative sampling.
-Specifically, we repeatedly used the final state of a predicted trajectory segment as the initial state for generating the next segment, sequentially chaining them together.
-Using this trajectory, the robot successfully traversed a 4~m forward path within a 1~m-wide corridor using both gaits, executing it without any replanning.
-This highlights DynaFlow’s ability to maintain long-term consistency, enabling entire sequences to run on real hardware without replanning.
+Although explicit gait transitions were absent from the training data, the robot exhibited smooth and stable switching between gaits at a forward speed of 1.5~m/s.
+To further assess DynaFlow’s long-horizon feasibility and coherence, we conducted a challenging open-loop experiment by generating a 450-step (9-second) action trajectory through iterative sampling.
+We repeatedly used the final state of a predicted trajectory segment as the initial state for generating the next segment, sequentially chaining them together.
+Using this trajectory, the robot successfully traversed a 4~m forward path within a 1~m-wide corridor using both gaits, without any replanning.
+This highlights DynaFlow’s ability to maintain long-term consistency, enabling entire sequences to run on real hardware in open-loop.

-We further evaluated DynaFlow under a dynamically infeasible kinematic demonstration using the Retargeted Motion Capture dataset.
-In this experiment, we used a Vicon motion capture system to obtain the linear velocity expressed in the base frame for observation.
+We further evaluated DynaFlow on a dynamically infeasible kinematic demonstration using the \emph{Retargeted Motion Capture} dataset.
+In this experiment, a Vicon motion capture system provided base-frame linear velocity for observations.

-The results highlight DynaFlow’s ability to transform infeasible reference trajectories into physically grounded behaviors while preserving their stylistic characteristics.
-As shown in Fig.~\ref{fig:gallop transfer}, the model first transforms the inconsistent kinematic demonstration into a dynamically feasible trajectory in simulation.
-The corrected trajectory was executed on the real robot without any fine-tuning or adaptation, resulting in stable galloping behavior.
+The results highlight DynaFlow’s ability to transform infeasible reference trajectories into physically grounded behaviors while preserving stylistic characteristics.
+As shown in Fig.~\ref{fig:gallop transfer}, the model transforms the inconsistent kinematic demonstration into a dynamically feasible trajectory in simulation, which is then executed on the real robot without fine-tuning or adaptation, resulting in a stable galloping motion.

 Figure \ref{fig:infeasibility} illustrates how DynaFlow resolves the physical inconsistencies in the reference motion, which would otherwise prevent hardware deployment.
 It removes foot-ground penetrations (up to 5~cm) and reduces the base-pitch oscillation from nearly $30^{\circ}$ to about $20^{\circ}$; the small residual penetration visible in the plot reflects the simulator’s soft-contact model and solver tolerances.
 Crucially, these corrections preserve the motion’s core stylistic features.
 The characteristic galloping contact sequence is maintained, indicating that physical consistency is achieved without compromising style.
 The full demonstrations of all hardware experiments are provided in the supplementary video.